 Caps don’t take up much weight or space, so it’s worth taking to keep the sun out of your eyes and face, even if you only use it for the first two hours.
 I’m also quite prone to burning my scalp, so a cap will help with this, too!
 (Top tip: change your parting every day so the same bits of your head aren’t constantly exposed to the sun).

-If you decide to do the summit hike the next morning, you’ll also have the strong morning sun in your face and eyes on your way back down.
+If you decide hike to the summit of Acatenango Volcano the next morning, you’ll also have the strong morning sun in your face and eyes on your way back down.
 Remember that the sun is stronger at altitude, so it can burn you even first thing in the morning.
 Put on sunscreen at the start of the hike (you probably wouldn’t think to, because it’s pitch black) and stick your hat into your day bag (luckily, you get to leave your main rucksack at Acatenango base camp for the additional hikes).

 Toilet Paper & A Disposal Bag